ceejbot/galls-law/one-shot.md

 A highly available key/value store intended for config & service discovery.
 We recursively store & extract json blobs from it using `renv`.

-Config eventually ends up as command-line options in an upstart script.
+`ndm` tool transforms json into command-line options in an upstart script.

 ^ How we do configuration.
+Renv is cool: can merge config so staging & production can share.
 The config ends up on disk on each server so we don't need the db up to restart.
 Only to change & push config out to each box.

 ---